brood915/Football-Mania/README.md

 # Use express and mongodb instead of local storage
 # Find free API for players
 # Write algorithms to suggest a player to users

+Note: The API used for this app is not perfect..
 ```